amitCohen2/amitCohen2/README.md

 ## 🤓 About Me

-🎓 I'm Amit Cohen, a Computer Science student at "The Academic College of Tel Aviv-Yaffo".
+🎓 I'm Amit Cohen, a Computer Science graduate.

    I’m currently working on: